International safety standards play a crucial role in ensuring uniformity, reliability, and safety across various industries and sectors worldwide

 • Covers all aspects of handling dangerous goods.

-• Specifies packaging requirements and labeling standards.
+• Specifies packaging requirements and labelling standards.

 • Requires detailed documentation for dangerous goods shipments.